 In addition, the future taxable income excluding the effect of temporary differences was estimated based on the management plan developed by management.
-Since the management plan on which the estimated future taxable income was based included key assumptions, such as the projected electricity sales volume and the assumptions for the power procurement plan, including procurement from the wholesale electricity market, which required management's judgment and involved a high degree of uncertainty.
+Since the management plan on which the estimated future taxable income was based reflected changes in the business environment, such as a revision of the standard rate menu for extra-high voltage and high voltage power effective in April 2023 and the introduction of the new wheeling service fee system that requires periodic approval for prospective revenue from the wheeling service.
+The management plan also included key assumptions, such as the projected electricity sales volume and the assumptions for the power procurement plan, including procurement from the wholesale electricity market, which required management's judgment and involved a high degree of uncertainty.
 Accordingly, management's judgment thereon had a significant effect on the estimate of future taxable income excluding the effect of temporary differences.